SummerS-tars/Practice_ICS/5_Lab/Week9/attack_lab/AttackLab.md

 `0x00` can't be inserted in the string directly
 (except for it is in the instructions)
 maybe

+all right, there is actually no this problem
+the problem may actually caused by
+the stack contains exploit string overwritten by procedure invoking

 ## 3. Part II : Return-oriented Programming(ROP) Attacks